daattali/beautiful-jekyll/_posts/2022-05-02-bitshiftAddition.md

 ---
 layout : post
-title : Bitshifting to improved performance
+title : How to do addition fast, or bitshifting to improve performance
 ---

 ## TLDR